User Event interactions

 • blur

 The submitEditing event is skipped by default.
 It can sent by setting the submitEditing: true option.
+The endEditing and blur events can be skipped by passing the skipBlur: true option.

 clear()